Description:

 Douglas Macgregor is a retired Colonel and former advisor to the Secretary of Defense.
 Col. Magregor explains how the Ukrainian army and society exhausted itself, and why NATO has also reached the end of the line.

-Political context before the Trump–Putin meeting
+Description: Political context before the Trump–Putin meeting

 The meeting is days away, with European leaders preparing to press Trump toward a settlement with Putin that aligns with their interests.